SenanQ94/Pixagram/README.md

 **Pixagram** is a social media platform that allows users to share, view, interact, and save posts.
 Built with **React**, **TypeScript**, **Firebase Realtime Database**, and **Firebase Authentication**, Pixagram offers an engaging experience for users to interact with content securely and efficiently.

+## View the Website

+🚀 **Explore Pixagram on the web**: [Visit Pixagram](https://pixagram-a0161.firebaseapp.com/)

+---

+Feel free to explore the platform and share your posts with the community!

 ## Features

 ### 1. **User Authentication**